ksmehta2/fetch-rewards-analytics-engineering/README.md

 ORDER BY recent_receipts DESC
 LIMIT 5;
 ```
-Query 3: Average Spend from Receipts with 'Accepted' or 'Rejected' Status
+### Query 3: Average Spend from Receipts with 'Accepted' or 'Rejected' Status
+### Assumption :
+- Assumes only receipts with rewardsReceiptStatus of 'Accepted' or 'Rejected' are considered.
+- Assumes receipts with missing totalSpent are excluded from the analysis.
 ```sql
 SELECT rewardsReceiptStatus, AVG(totalSpent) AS average_spend
 FROM Receipts
 WHERE rewardsReceiptStatus IN ('Accepted', 'Rejected') GROUP BY rewardsReceiptStatus;
 ```
-Query 4: Total Number of Items Purchased from Receipts with 'Accepted' or 'Rejected' Status
+### Query 4: Total Number of Items Purchased from Receipts with 'Accepted' or 'Rejected' Status
+### Assumption :
+- Assumes only receipts with rewardsReceiptStatus of 'Accepted' or 'Rejected' are considered.
+- Assumes receipts with missing purchasedItemCount are excluded from the analysis.
 ```sql

 SELECT rewardsReceiptStatus, SUM(purchasedItemCount) AS total_items